 Four years ago, United Way introduced ALICE, which represents the population of individuals and families who are working, but have difficulty affording the basic necessities of housing, food, child care, health care, and transportation.

 Savings is a core component of financial health.
 A savings habit – and the stability it brings – is as important as income.
 Savings address financial instability by providing a way for families to save for short term emergencies and long term assets, like a college education or a home.

 Lack of savings is the financial challenge American families’ worry about the most.
 In fact, one in three households nationwide have no savings.
-Furthermore, according to the 2016 ALICE Update, 39% of Connecticut households lack the liquid assets necessary to survive a financial shock.
+Furthermore, according to the 2018 ALICE Report, more than 46% of Connecticut households do not have enough money saved to cover expenses for three months.
 This vulnerability means that that a medical emergency or unexpected car repair has the potential to cripple an ALICE household.
 Community conversations held by United Ways across Connecticut with ALICE households echo this struggle.

 EARN is a national nonprofit dedicated to helping people build savings that the Connecticut United Ways have partnered with to address this critical issue.
 This asset-building initiative will complement the great financial stability work that all United Ways across the State of Connecticut support in their local communities (Download: Helping ALICE Families Access Good Jobs and Save for the Future).